cawilson1/EN650.601/assignment2/module1/README.md

 ```sh
 sudo apt-get install php-intl php-imagick php-imap php-mcrypt php-memcache php7.0-ps php-pspell php-recode php-snmp php7.0-sqlite php-tidy php7.0-xsl
 ```
+If you get an error, ignore and carry on.

 **_Notice: the GENI node is initiated with an Ubuntu operation system by default.
 If you choose other operation systems rather the default one, there might be a warning message showing that it may fail to initiate the GENI nodes._**

 ### Write a simple PHP website

 You will write a simple PHP website and try to connect to it in order to test whether PHP was installed successfully.
 You can use whatever way you like to write the PHP source code.
 Recall that "www" stores the website source code.
 To make change to this file, first change its permission.
+On ws node:

 ```sh
 sudo chmod 777 /var/www